SVB shock could have chilling effect on British biotech sector

 The move brought an end to frantic weekend talks between the British government, regulators, and prospective buyers, as the survival of many biotech start-ups hung in the balance and U.S. and European authorities sought to stem contagion to the broader financial sector.

-About 40% of the UK's biotech companies, developing drugs for everything from cancer to heart disease, were banking with Silicon Vally Bank's (SVB) British arm, according to the UK BioIndustry Association (BIA).
+About 40% of the UK's biotech companies, developing drugs for everything from cancer to heart disease, were banking with Silicon Valley Bank's (SVB) British arm, according to the UK BioIndustry Association (BIA).

 "This was absolutely crucial for our sector and companies would be going down this morning if there wasn't a solution.
-So on Friday, it was despair.
+On Friday, it was despair.
 This morning it was elation," said Steve Bates, head of BIA, which represents over 500 companies in the life sciences sector.

 Given the time and money required to develop a drug, early-stage biotech firms often operate for years without revenue and depend on start-up friendly banks like SVB for lines of credit to continue their research and development.